Amey-Satwe-CSYE-6225/webapp/README.md

 ## Create a user for demo purposes.
 As we login as root.
-We can execute  the following command to create a new user.
+We can execute  the following commands to create a new user.
 ```bash
 useradd -m -d /home/demo -s /bin/bash demo
 ```